wombleton/gitlaw-nz/acts/E/Exclusive Economic Zone and Continental Shelf (Environmental Effects) Act 2012.md

     *   (d) the waters beyond the exclusive economic zone and above and beyond the continental shelf

-    _Environmental Protection Authority_ or _EPA_ means the Environmental Protection Authority established by [section 7][248] of the Environmental Protection Authority Act 2011
+    _Environmental Protection Authority_ or _EPA_ means the Environmental Protection Authority established by [section 7][268] of the Environmental Protection Authority Act 2011

-    _exclusive economic zone_ means the exclusive economic zone of New Zealand as defined in [section 9][249] of the Territorial Sea, Contiguous Zone, and Exclusive Economic Zone Act 1977
+    _exclusive economic zone_ means the exclusive economic zone of New Zealand as defined in [section 9][269] of the Territorial Sea, Contiguous Zone, and Exclusive Economic Zone Act 1977

     _existing interest_ means, in relation to New Zealand, the exclusive economic zone, or the continental shelf (as applicable), the interest a person has in---

     *   (a) any lawfully established existing activity, whether or not authorised by or under any Act or regulations, including rights of access, navigation, and fishing:

-    *   (b) any activity that may be undertaken under the authority of an existing marine consent granted under [section 62][84]:
+    *   (b) any activity that may be undertaken under the authority of an existing marine consent granted under [section 62][96]:

-    *   (c) any activity that may be undertaken under the authority of an existing resource consent granted under the [Resource Management Act 1991][250]:
+    *   (c) any activity that may be undertaken under the authority of an existing resource consent granted under the [Resource Management Act 1991][270]:

-    *   (d) the settlement of a historical claim under the [Treaty of Waitangi Act 1975][251]:
+    *   (d) the settlement of a historical claim under the [Treaty of Waitangi Act 1975][271]:

-    *   (e) the settlement of a contemporary claim under the Treaty of Waitangi as provided for in an Act, including the [Treaty of Waitangi (Fisheries Claims) Settlement Act 1992][252]:
+    *   (e) the settlement of a contemporary claim under the Treaty of Waitangi as provided for in an Act, including the [Treaty of Waitangi (Fisheries Claims) Settlement Act 1992][272]:

-    *   (f) a protected customary right or customary marine title recognised under the [Marine and Coastal Area (Takutai Moana) Act 2011][253]
+    *   (f) a protected customary right or customary marine title recognised under the [Marine and Coastal Area (Takutai Moana) Act 2011][273]

+    _harmful substance_ means any substance specified as a harmful substance by regulations made under this Act

-    _impact assessment_ means the impact assessment described in [section 39][58]
+    _impact assessment_ means the impact assessment described in [section 39][64]

+    _incinerate at sea_---

+    *   (a) means to deliberately dispose of waste or other matter by thermal destruction on board a ship or a structure at sea; but

+    *   (b) does not include incinerating on board a ship or structure at sea waste or other matter that has been generated during the normal operation of a ship or a structure while at sea

     _information_ includes analysis

-    _information principles_ means the information principles set out in [sections 34][50] and [61][83]
+    _information principles_ means the information principles set out in [sections 34][56] and [61][95]

-    _Māori Advisory Committee_ means the committee established under [section 18][254] of the Environmental Protection Authority Act 2011
+    _Māori Advisory Committee_ means the committee established under [section 18][274] of the Environmental Protection Authority Act 2011

-    _marine consent_ or _consent_ means a consent granted under [section 62][84]
+    _marine consent_ or _consent_ means a consent granted under [section 62][96]

+    _marine discharge consent_ means a marine consent granted under section 87F to discharge harmful substances

+    _marine dumping consent_ means a marine consent granted under section 87F to dump waste or other matter

+    _mineral_ has the meaning given in [section 2(1)][275] of the Crown Minerals Act 1991

+    _mining activity_ means an activity carried out for, or in connection with,---

+    *   (a) the identification of areas of the seabed likely to contain mineral deposits; or

+    *   (b) the identification of mineral deposits; or

+    *   (c) the taking or extraction of minerals from the sea or seabed, and associated processing of those minerals

+    _mining discharge_, in relation to a harmful substance, means a discharge made as an integral part of, or as a direct result of, a mining activity

     _Minister_ means the Minister of the Crown who, with the authority of the Prime Minister, is for the time being responsible for the administration of this Act